graphaelli/graphaelli.github.io/_posts/2015-11-13-docker-data-container-snapshots.md

 Now start a postgres server (using an image from Docker Hub here) using the volume from that data container:
 {% highlight console %}
-$ docker run -d --volumes-from=postgres-data postgres
+$ docker run -d --volumes-from postgres-data --name postgres postgres 146ad1bcbb45c74100f5345facff8be2ba9a532cbe0c5642a0c0bf840b4234e4
-146ad1bcbb45c74100f5345facff8be2ba9a532cbe0c5642a0c0bf840b4234e4
 {% endhighlight %}